Thomas J. O'Brien (bishop): Early life and ministry

-O'Brien was ordained for the Diocese of Tucson, Arizona, on May 7, 1961.
-He then served as an associate pastor at Immaculate Conception Parish in Douglas, Arizona.
+O'Brien was ordained to the priesthood at the St. Meinrad Archabbey by Archbishop Paul Clarence Schulte for the Diocese of Tucson on May 7, 1961.
+After his ordination, the diocese assigned him as an associate pastor at Immaculate Conception Parish in Douglas, Arizona.

-In 1964, O'Brien was transferred to territory that would later become the Diocese of Phoenix, as an associate pastor at St. Theresa Parish in Phoenix and later at St. Gregory Parish.
+In 1964, O'Brien was transferred to St. Theresa Parish in Phoenix and later to St. Gregory Parish in Phoenix.
 He was named pastor of St. Catherine Parish in Phoenix in 1979, and also served as vicar general for the diocese.